-Action Item Lead Body Priority / Time Frame Potential Funding Source Potential Supporting Partners Identify unsafe or unmaintained sections of roadways for improvement.
-Capital Improvement Continue working with the County Road Commission to develop a roadway Capital Improvement Plan (CIP) that includes a "fix it first" policy.
+Action Item Lead Body Priority / Time Frame Potential Funding Source Potential Supporting Partners Capital Improvement Continue working with the County Road Commission to develop a roadway Capital Improvement Plan (CIP) that includes a "fix it first" policy.
 VC County Road Commission Plan to incrementally improve neglected Village streets.
 VC MDOT Upgrade faded and neglected street signs and replace non- compliant street signs.
-VC MDOT Identify and plan for the reconstruction of neglected and/or unsafe sidewalks.
-VC Work with residents to identify and address areas of concerns along roadways.
-VC Other (none)
+8 VC MDOT Identify and plan for the reconstruction of neglected and/or unsafe sidewalks. ^a VC Work with residents to identify and address areas of concerns along roadways. ^{&} VC Other (none)

-\ Originally from the 2011 joint Master Plan's action plan.
+^{} Originally from the 2011 joint Master Plan's action plan.
 These items continue to be relevant to Village goals, but may have been adapted to ensure relevance to the Village going forward.